Course Objectives

 The Accreditation Board for Engineering and Technology (ABET) is a nonprofit, non-governmental accrediting agency for programs in applied and natural science, computing, engineering, and engineering technology.
 ABET accreditation provides assurance that a college or university program meets the quality standards of the profession for which that program prepares graduates.
 The following are course outcomes for ABET accreditation for this course.

-• 2-0: Students will be able to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
+2. Engineering Design (ABET Student Outcome 2): Students will be able to apply engineering design to produce solutions that meet specified needs, considering public health, safety, and welfare, along with global, cultural, social, environmental, and economic factors.

-• 8-4: Students will be able to set up and solve transient energy balances.
+2. Transient Mass, Species, and Energy Balances (BYU Course Objective): Students will be able to set up and solve transient mass, species, and energy balances.

-• 8-31: Students will be able to define process control terminology and understand the following control strategies: feed-back control, feed-forward control, and cascade control; as well as the difference between linear and nonlinear systems.
+4. Process Control Terminology and Strategies (BYU Course Objective): Students will be able to define process control terminology and understand control strategies such as feedback control, feed-forward control, and cascade control; as well as the difference between linear and nonlinear systems.

 ABET Outcome Assessments